 - Counselling Rounds: As per previous year trends, there will be a minimum of 3 rounds of Counselling.

 - Seat Allotment: The seat allotment will be done on a merit-cum-preference basis.
 This means that the admissions are done based on the CLAT 2020 Rank, the order of preference given by the candidate in the CLAT 2020 application form and the category/categories selected by the candidate in the online application form and the number of seats and their division/break-up as available in each of the participating NLU.

-- Counselling Fees: Candidates must deposit INR 50,000/- for securing allotted seat during the admission procedure.
+- Counselling Fees: Candidates must deposit INR 50,000 for securing allotted seats during the admission procedure.